neurodata/checklists/algorithms.md

 ## Overview

-1. We will learn the following in order by following the below steps?
+1. We will learn the following:
     1. Do you understand the algorithm sufficiently well to run it at all?
-    2. Does it work as expected on simple toy examples?
+    2. How well does it work  on simple toy examples?
-    3. Does it work as expected on real data?
+    3. How well does it work on real data?
 1. An example?
 Here is a (*[python notebook example of an older format](https://github.com/neurodata/checklists/blob/master/Tutorials/Python/code_example.ipynb)*)
-1. Once you finish these steps, the next step is: "Deteremine what kinds of data will the algorithm work well on, and when not?"
+1. Once you finish these steps, the next step to benchmark performance relative to other potential algorithms.

 The details of this protocol are constantly being revised on the basis of extremely valuable feedback.
 If there is something you don't love about it, or have an idea to make it better, please [suggest it](https://github.com/neurodata/checklists/issues/new)!

+## Algorithm

-## Do you understand the algorithm sufficiently well to run it at all?
+The purpose of this section is to determine whether you understand the algorithm sufficiently well to run it at all?

 1. write *detailed* pseudocode